 Classrooms were added in 1988 and 1993 to accommodate increasing enrollments.
 A major renovation and construction of thirty-six new classrooms were completed in 1998 to house the middle school students of Wilton, Connecticut.

 The leadership team at the school includes a principal and three deans.
 This middle school is firmly grounded in teaming, interdisciplinary instruction, flexible block scheduling, and curriculum, all designed to meet the needs of the early adolescent.
-Our curriculum program includes a double program of language arts, mandatory world language, remedial reading, modified classes, multi-math offerings from sixth grade math to eighth grade geometry, developmental guidance, and mandatory fine and applied arts.
+Our curriculum program includes a double program of language arts, mandatory world language, remedial reading, modified classes, multiple math offerings from sixth grade math to eighth grade geometry, developmental guidance, and mandatory fine and applied arts.
 Technology is integrated effectively into all areas of this curriculum with an emphasis on information literacy.
 In addition, we offer an extensive co-curricular program for our students.

 Middlebrook School was awarded the Celebration of Excellence in 1996 for “Our Long Island Sound” multidisciplinary mini-magnet project created with a neighboring urban school district.
 In addition, we were honored in 1996 with the Governor and Stage Department of Education’s Summer Reading Award and an award for an Overall State Mastery Test improvement.